 The goal of the laboratory is to unravel the biological mechanisms leading to primary liver and biliary tract cancers and thus, understand the molecular pathogenesis.
 Our ambition is to translate solutions to the clinic for improved patient outcome.

-The main goal of our research is to gain an understanding of the molecular pathogenesis leading to primary liver cancers.
-We aim to unravel the underlying biological mechanisms that are required for the tumor to grow, to evade diagnosis (silent) until late stage where the tumor is either locally advanced or metastatic, and to utilize genome-wide approaches in patient characterization and stratification to facilitate precision therapy.
+We focus mainly on omics-driven solutions to unravel perturbed mechanisms required for the tumor to develop, to grow and to metastasize.
+Primary liver cancers (PLC) often evade diagnosis until late-stage in the disease where the tumor is locally advanced or metastatic.
+We utilize genome-wide approaches in patient characterization and stratification, diagnostic and prognostic biomarkers to facilitate precision therapy.

 Technology in our laboratory spans broadly genomic and epigenomic characterization, functional high-throughput screens to elucidate disease-relevant genes and drug resistant mechanisms as well as disease-modelling in primary cultures and mice over diagnostic or metabolic rearrangement in the early onset of liver disease.

 Understanding the molecular pathogenesis of hepatobiliary cancers.
 Despite tantalizing clues as to the importance of genetics in hepatobiliary carcinogenesis, little is known about the genetic underpinnings of these malignancies.
 In this program, our primary goal is to characterize the molecular alterations important in intrahepatic and extrahepatic bile duct cancers, leveraging a multi-omics approach to emphasize patient subset for precision therapy.